-$\square$ Descriptions of how the conveyance and storage capacity will be achieved for Section 5.3 the development.
-100 year flood levels and major flow routing to protect proposed development from flooding for establishing minimum building elevations (MBE) and overall N/A grading.
+\boxtimes Descriptions of how the conveyance and storage capacity will be achieved for Section 5.3 the development.
+100 year flood levels and major flow routing to protect proposed development N1 / A from flooding for establishing minimum building elevations (MBE) and overall N/A grading.
 Inclusion of hydraulic analysis including hydraulic grade line elevations.
-N/A $\boxtimes$ Description of approach to erosion and sediment control during construction for Section 8.0 the protection of receiving watercourse or drainage corridors.
-Identification of floodplains - proponent to obtain relevant floodplain information from the appropriate Conservation Authority.
+N/A Description of approach to erosion and sediment control during construction for · \boxtimes the protection of receiving watercourse or drainage corridors.
+Section 8.0 Identification of floodplains - proponent to obtain relevant floodplain information from the appropriate Conservation Authority.
 The proponent may be required to delineate floodplain elevations to the satisfaction of the N/A Conservation Authority if such information is not available or if information does not match current conditions.
 Identification of fill constraints related to floodplain and geotechnical N/A investigation.
-4 F Approval and Dermit Deguirements: Checklist 4.5 Approval and Permit Requirements: Checklist Conservation Authority as the designated approval agency for modification of floodplain, potential impact on fish habitat, proposed works in or adjacent to a watercourse, cut/fill permits and Approval under Lakes and Rivers Improvement X Act.
-The Conservation Authority is not the approval authority for the Lakes and Section 1.2 Rivers improvement ct. where there are Conservation Authority regulations in place, approval under the Lakes and Rivers improvement Act is not required, except in cases of dams as defined in the Act.
-Application for Certificate of Approval (CoTA) under the Ontario water N/A Changes to Municipal Drains N/A Ш. Other nermits (Netional Capital Commission, Parks Capada, Public Marks and IN/A Covernment Services Canada, Ministry of Transportation atc.)
-N/A Government services canada, winnstry of transportation etc.) 16 Conclusion Checklist Clearly stated conclusions and recommendations Section 0.0 Ø, Clearly stated conclusions and recommendations Section 9.0 comments received from review agencies including the Lity of Uttawa and information on now the comments were addressed.
+4.5 Approval and Permit Requirements: Checklist Conservation Authority as the designated approval agency for modification of floodplain, potential impact on fish habitat, proposed works in or adjacent to a watercourse, cut/fill permits and Approval under Lakes and Rivers Improvement \boxtimes Act.
+The Conservation Authority is not the approval authority for the Lakes and Section 1.2 Rivers Improvement ct.
+Where there are Conservation Authority regulations in place, approval under the Lakes and Rivers Improvement Act is not required, except in cases of dams as defined in the Act.
+Application for Certificate of Approval (CofA) under the Ontario Water N/A Resources Act.
+Changes to Municipal Drains.
+N/A Other permits (National Capital Commission, Parks Canada, Public Works and N/A Government Services Canada, Ministry of Transportation etc.) 4.6 Conclusion Checklist \boxtimes Clearly stated conclusions and recommendations Section 9.0 Comments received from review agencies including the City of Ottawa and information on how the comments were addressed.
 Final sign-off from the responsible reviewing agency.
-All draft and final reports shall be signed and stamped by a professional Engineer registered in Ontario
+All draft and final reports shall be signed and stamped by a professional Engineer registered in Ontario v DSEL©